dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Soient corpuscules ou atomes, nous ne sommes que poussière des astres. <br>
 // Notre chair peut se flétrir, mais la matière cosmique qui la forme continuera de se composer. <br>
 // La clarté naît lorsque les illusions sont mises en doute; le ‘je’ n’y fait pas exception. <br>
-// Nous traçons l’axe, afin qu’en revenant à l’origine (0, 0, 0, ‘ ’), nous ne nous égarions pas. <br>
+// Nous traçons l’axe, afin qu’en revenant à l’origine, nous ne nous égarions pas. <br>
 // Nous devenons l’échafaudage.
 Tu seras rappelé. <br>
 // Be it particles or atoms, we are but stardust. <br>
 // Our flesh may fade, but the cosmic matter that forms it will continue to construct. <br>
 // Clarity arises when illusions are questioned; even the ‘I’ is no exception. <br>
-// We set the axis so that, returning to the origin (0, 0, 0, ' '), we do not lose our way. <br>
+// We set the axis so that, returning to the origin, we do not lose our way. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>